True Blue Software

 Checking In Files

-Checking in files incorporates the changes that you have made in your workspace into the mapped snapshot.
-By checking in your modified files, you apply your changes to the mapped snapshot.
-Your changes then are available to any co-workers who have workspaces mapped to the snapshot, and also become available for copying to other snapshots.
+Checking in files incorporates the changes that you have made in your workspace into the mounted snapshot.
+By checking in your modified files, you apply your changes to the mounted snapshot.
+Your changes then become available to any co-workers who have workspaces mapped to the snapshot, and also become available for copying to other snapshots.

 Updating Workspaces

-Updating your workspace incorporates any file or folder changes in the mapped snapshot into the same files and folders in your local workspace.
+Updating your workspace incorporates any file or folder changes in the mounted snapshots into the same files and folders in your workspace.
 By updating your workspace, you ensure that you have the most current file revisions.
 After you have checked in your modified files, your co-workers can update their workspaces to reflect the changes you have made.
 Your co-workers can then continue their development using the latest file revisions.

 Importing Files and Folders

-Files and folders which only exist in the workspace can be added to the mapped snapshot by doing an import.
+Files and folders which only exist in the workspace can be added to the mounted snapshot by doing an import.
 Individual items or a whole hierarchy can be imported easily.

 Changing Mode, Renaming and Deleting Files and Folders